Do you prefer the flexibility of an open plan office or the privacy of a partitioned space?

 Due to the lack of materials to act as a buffer to other sounds, it can be harder to block out distractions such as other employees talking, phone calls and even music or people conducting meetings.

 Following on from the above benefit, having physical separations can help reduce distractions.
-Some people work better in different environments, so giving the opportunity to personalise their own private workspace away from the noise of a breakroom or ringing phone can help increase productivity and overall performance.
+Some people work better in different environments, so giving them the opportunity to personalise their own private workspace away from the noise of a breakroom or ringing phone can help increase productivity and overall performance.

 One disadvantage is that enclosed spaces and walls can divide up the workplace mentally as well as physically.
 Barriers can create a segmented feeling that discourages interaction and collaboration.
 Unlike with an open space, it is harder to cultivate a sense of ‘togetherness’.
 In this case, glass partitions are a great option to maintain the appearance of a more open design.